Novastar Ventures Limited

 - Fund Administrators and / or Custodians appointed by us from time to time;

-- Tax authorities, regulators and other authorities based in Mauritius and other relevant jurisdictions who require reporting of processing activities in certain circumstances which may include but is not limited to The Mauritius Financial
+- Tax authorities, regulators and other authorities based in the UK and Mauritius and other relevant jurisdictions who require reporting of processing activities in certain circumstances which may include but is not limited to the UK Financial Conduct Authority;

 - Fraud prevention agencies;